zycliao/TailorNet_dataset/README.md

-# TailorNet
+# TailorNet Dataset
-Official repository of "TailorNet: Predicting Clothing in 3D as a Function of Human Pose, Shape and Garment Style" (CVPR 2020 Oral)
+This repository is a toolbox to process, visualize the dataset for "TailorNet: Predicting Clothing in 3D as a Function of Human Pose, Shape and Garment Style" (CVPR 2020 Oral)

 [[arxiv](https://arxiv.org/abs/2003.04583)][[project website](https://virtualhumans.mpi-inf.mpg.de/tailornet/)][[Youtube](https://www.youtube.com/watch?v=F0O21a_fsBQ)]

 ## Requirements